Exam Results 2020

 If you believe that you have been treated unfairly or discriminated against in the awarding of grades, you can submit a complaint to the school in the first instance.
 The school will investigate your complaint and it may be passed to the relevant exam board for review if sufficient evidence of malpractice is found.
 If you wish to submit a complaint, please do so by Tuesday 25th August.

-You are entitled to resit exams if you wish to do so, and there is no charge to you to do this.
+You are entitled to sit exams if you wish to do so, and there is no charge to you to do this.
 GCSE resits will be between 2nd and 23rd November 2020.
 A full timetable of exams will be published shortly.
-Please be aware that if you resit an exam, the grade you receive following the exam will be final.
-It is possible, therefore, that your grade will not change or will go down.
 Please speak to Mrs Price or a member of Senior Leadership if you are thinking of re-sitting.
 Remember, the important thing for you is progression to your next stage of education/training and any resits you do will require a significant investment of time and effort which could be at the expense of your ongoing courses.

-If you would like to resit an exam, please complete the form available from the school and return it to the school by emailing it to firstname.lastname@example.org by Sunday 6th September (midnight).
+If you would like to resit an exam, please complete the form available here and return it to the school by emailing it to firstname.lastname@example.org by Sunday 6th September (midnight).